 The URL in this example is of the HTTPS GitHub format:

-Troubleshooting tip: If you're having trouble with Git authentication, ensure that your Cloud Shell git login is set up properly.
+Troubleshooting tip: If you're having trouble with Git authentication, check to see that your Cloud Shell git login is set up properly.
 See the Using version control with Cloud Shell Editor guide for details.

-Check the terminal window in your IDE to confirm your repository has been cloned successfully.
+Check the terminal window in your IDE to confirm that your repository has been cloned successfully.

 The repository's default branch is automatically used.
-You can edit the branch in use or the repository URL in your settings.json, amending the custom sample's details under
+To use another branch, edit the branch in use or the repository URL in your settings.json file, under

 If your repository wasn't cloned successfully, you can use the Manage Repositories option to update your sample repository details with a valid Git URL and/or branch.

-From the list of updated samples, select the one you'd like to use.
+From the updated list of samples, select your custom sample.

-Fill in your project name and location in the resulting dialog and click Create New Application.
+Fill in your project name and location in the dialog and then click Create New Application.

-Cloud Code creates your app using your chosen sample and opens it for use.
+Cloud Code creates your app using your chosen sample and opens your app for use.